A

 Notice of Award

-Formal notification from the sponsor that an award is offered in response to an application submitted by MIT/RAS.
+A Notice of Award is a formal notification from the sponsor that an award is offered in response to an application submitted by MIT.

 O